- Our Facebook group: International Experience Canada (IEC): Working Holiday, YP, International Co-op

 Contrary to popular belief, Canada isn’t a year-round frozen hell.
 Summertime can actually be very hot and humid in many parts of the country.

-If you want to experience a Canadian winter right away, come any time between November and February with a good pair of gloves.
-Many WHV holders decide to land in September, when temperatures are mild—you may even enjoy a pleasant spell of Indian summer weather with sunny and clear skies before temperatures drop.
+If you want to experience a Canadian winter right away, come any time between November and February (bring good winter gear!).
+September is a popular time to arrive, as you can enjoy a few weeks of mild weather with sunny and clear skies before the temperatures drop.

 If you’re not into a winter wonderland, you can wait until spring returns in April or May and enjoy summertime activities.
-Just budget wisely—we’ve heard of WHV holders forced to go home earlier than planned because they had spent all their money over summer!
+Just budget wisely—we’ve heard of working holiday makers forced to go home earlier than planned because they spent too much over summer.

-The best time of the year for work or housing opportunities
+The best time of year for work or housing opportunities

 If you arrive in Canada during the summer school break, you may face more competition because many Canadian students are also looking for work (especially entry-level or general customer service positions).

-Final tip (and one of the little ways you can save money!): if you’re settling in a city with a good public transit system, you may want to arrive at the very start or end of the month to buy a monthly pass.
-Otherwise, you could be stuck with a costly weekly or daily pass.
+Final tip (and one of the little ways you can save money!): if you’re settling in a city with a good public transit system, you may want to arrive at the very start or end of the month if you need to buy a monthly pass.

 0 comments